-The definitions exclude information about named or identifiable people which is published in newspapers, books or the Internet, broadcast on radio or television, posted on social media such as Facebook or Twitter, or made known at a public event.
+Information about named or identifiable people published in newspapers, books or the Internet, broadcast on radio or television, posted on social media such as Facebook, LinkedIn, or Twitter, or made known at a public event is not considered to be personal information under the Acts.
 Because such information is publicly available, it cannot be protected from use or further disclosure.